Phantom of Inferno: Chapter 2

 From Atop the Hill: There are two variations of this ending.
-Both require the player to finish Claudia's route in chapter 1 and 2 completely and finish off by selecting "Shoot Claudia" at the hangar.
-One version requires the player not to have met Cal or broken off the relationship early on, and the other requires the player to have gone as far with the Cal route as possible in addition to Claudia's route.
-Reiji remembers that he vowed to survive at all costs, and shoots Claudia at the hangar, bringing her body and the disk back to Inferno.
+Both require the player to finish Claudia's route in chapters 1 and 2 completely and finish by selecting "Shoot Claudia" at the hangar.
+One version requires the player not to have met Cal or to have broken off the relationship early on, while the other requires the player to have gone as far as possible with the Cal route in addition to Claudia's route.
+Reiji remembers that he vowed to survive at all costs and shoots Claudia at the hangar, bringing her body and the disk back to Inferno.

 Five years later, Inferno has united all the underworld kingpins in America and is poised to conquer the new century.
-Then all the kingpins are shot by Scythe's elite team, the Zahlen Schwestern, as part of Reiji's plan to take over Inferno and manipulate the criminal underground for himself.
-He was able to do this because the Zahlen Schwestern were created based on Ein's data, and as he once tried to communicate with Ein, he managed to communicate with the Zahlen Schwestern and get them to trust in him.
+The kingpins are then shot by Scythe's elite team, the Zahlen Schwestern, as part of Reiji's plan to take over Inferno and manipulate the criminal underground for himself.
+He is able to do this because the Zahlen Schwestern were created based on Ein's data, and, as he once tried to communicate with Ein, he manages to communicate with the Zahlen Schwestern and gain their trust.
 Reiji then shoots Scythe.
-If you also did the Cal route, then Lizzie reports that Cal managed to assassinate McGuire in Colombia.
-Reiji gives her the title of Phantom, as she became his best assassin in the 5 years since the hangar incident.
-If the player did not meet Cal, then she is simply not mentioned.
-In both variations, Lizzie is disgusted with what Reiji has become, leaving the organization for the country to start a bar.
+If the player also completed the Cal route, Lizzie reports that Cal managed to assassinate McGuire in Colombia.
+Reiji gives her the title of Phantom, as she became his best assassin in the five years since the hangar incident.
+If the player did not meet Cal, she is simply not mentioned.
+In both variations, Lizzie is disgusted with what Reiji has become and leaves the organization for the country, where she starts a bar.
 Reiji finally visits Claudia's grave at a small cemetery on top of a lonely hill, looking down at the city below.

-If the player is playing the DVD version, the player will get the first part of the ending password here.
-The ending password unlocks several extras such as the various production trailers, TV commercials, nearly all of the FMV sequences, and the sound track.
-However, the English translated DVD version has the "Gun Gallery" locked out for unknown reasons.
-The gun gallery is used to showcase all the guns that are in the game.
+If the player is playing the DVD version, the player receives the first part of the ending password here.
+The ending password unlocks several extras, such as production trailers, television commercials, nearly all of the FMV sequences, and the soundtrack.
+However, the English-translated DVD version has the "Gun Gallery" locked for unknown reasons.
+The gun gallery is used to showcase all the guns in the game.

-The Woman in the High Castle: Unlike "From Atop the Hill", this ending has only one version regardless of whether the player met Cal or not.
-Reiji chooses to accept fate and allow Claudia to shoot him, and helps her by pretending to try and shoot her.
-Reiji ends up dying in Claudia's arms, telling her that she needs to live and get back all the things stolen from her, and to take revenge on Inferno.
+The Woman in the High Castle: Unlike "From Atop the Hill", this ending has only one version regardless of whether the player met Cal.
+Reiji chooses to accept his fate and allow Claudia to shoot him, helping her by pretending to try to shoot her.
+Reiji dies in Claudia's arms, telling her that she needs to live, reclaim everything that was stolen from her, and take revenge on Inferno.